permutationlock/libavengl/README.md

 # libavengl: a simple cross-platform 2D graphics library

-The `libavengl` library provides a dynamic loader for the OpenGL ES 2.0 API and an API for drawing 2D shapes, textures, text, and an immediate mode UI.
-It vendors the GLFW and STB TrueType libraries, along with the headers for OpenGL ES 2.0, Wayland, X11, and xkbcommon.
+The `libavengl` library provides a dynamic loader for the OpenGL ES 3.1 API and an API for drawing 2D shapes, textures, text, and an immediate mode UI.
+It vendors the GLFW and STB TrueType libraries, along with the headers for OpenGL ES 3.1, Wayland, X11, and xkbcommon.

-The provided drawing APIs all use a common subset of desktop OpenGL 2.1 and OpenGL ES 2.0, and the provided GLFW wrapper will automatically load OpenGL 2.1 as a runtime backup if OpenGL ES 2.0 support fails to load.
+The provided drawing APIs all use a common subset of desktop OpenGL 4.5 and OpenGL ES 3.1, and the provided GLFW wrapper will automatically load OpenGL ES 3.1 as a runtime backup if OpenGL 4.5 support fails to load.
 A helper macro is provided to runtime select compatible shader preludes (GLSL version, etc.) for the loaded API.